 Recently a concerned mom asked me if I had any ideas to reduce waste in school cafeterias.
 When my email back to her grew longer and longer, I realized I had better just write a blog post on the topic.
-The school year may have ended (or will end soon) here in the US but you may want to start thinking ahead to next year now.

 Since money is always an issue, I’ve grouped these waste-reducing ideas into three categories: ideas that cost money, save money or incur upfront expenses.